-8.1.2 ACCREDITATION AND REGISTRATION
+8.1.2 ACCREDITATION

-AFLG umpires must be registered and should have done at least one AFLG or AFL Europe umpiring course (beginners level).
+AFLG umpires must be accredited by completing at least the AFL First Bounce Online course and (where available) an AFLG or AFL Europe umpiring course (development series).
+Certificate from the course is to be shared with the Head of Umpiring and Laws (or Umpiring Coordinator).
 In accordance with AFL Europe there are 3 levels of qualification: beginner, intermediate, advanced.